-Still, the team was pretty bad.
-The team batting average was .236, in a league that hit .255.
-The team slugged almost 25 points below the league slugging average, in spite of playing in the homer-friendly confines of Wrigley Field.
+Still, the Cubs were pretty bad.
+The team batting average was .236, while the National League hit .255 as a whole.
+The team slugged almost 25 points below the league slugging percentage, in spite of playing in the homer-friendly confines of Wrigley Field.

-Bobby Bonds, hustling but hitting only .215, finished out his major league playing days in 1981.
+Bobby Bonds, hustling but hitting only .215, finished out his major league playing days with the Cubs that year.